swells/java-example-client-data-io/examples/tutorial/anon-discrete-exec/README.md

 ## Tutorial: Running the Examples

-Use the DeployR CLI to download and run the examples.
+Use the DeployR CLI to download and run the `java-example-client-data-io` examples.

 ## Tutorial: Example-by-Example